wazuh/wazuh-qa/docs/tests/integration/test_logcollector/test_macos/test_macos_file_status_predicate.md

 ## Overview

 Checks that `wazuh-logcollector` does not store "macos"-formatted localfile data in `file_status.json`, since its predicate is erroneous.
+Respective errors should be logged in the `ossec.log` file.

 ## Objective